 Camp ROBIN - Therapeutic Recreation

-The Summer ROBIN day camp program for children ages three through twenty one, operates five weeks, five-days a week.
+The Summer ROBIN day camp program for children ages seven through twenty-one, operates five weeks, five days a week.
 Although the focus is on fun, it is hoped that the child will maintain and expand the mental, physical and social/emotional skills acquired during the school year.
 Following an initial assessment, children at risk are conditionally accepted and every effort is made to see that their needs are met.
 Team supervisors and leaders work to develop programs geared towards the children’s needs, interests and development.
 Trips are an integral part of Camp ROBIN and fun and safety are always a priority!